mongodb/docs/source/includes/reference/find-parameters.rst

          limit, if the limited result set does not fit into a single batch, the number of documents received will be less than the specified limit.
-By passing a negative limit, the client indicates to the server that it will not ask for a subsequent batch via getMore.
+By passing a negative limit, the client indicates to the server that it will not ask for a subsequent batch by using getMore.

      * - max
        - array|object